Goodbye, Safeco Field. The Mariners’ stadium is now called T-Mobile Park

 T-Mobile, which still is owned by Deutsche Telekom, could likely afford the steep naming fees — the company reported revenue of more than $40.6 billion last year, and profit of $4.5 billion.
 It’s known for having aggressive and expensive magenta-filled marketing campaigns, which often encourage people to “break up with” their current carriers and switch to T-Mobile.

-T-Mobile now has more than 77 million customers, making it the third largest carrier in the U.S., behind Verizon and AT&T.
+T-Mobile has more than 77 million U.S. customers, making it the third-largest carrier behind Verizon and AT&T.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.